 (1) Shared Room (subject to the latest Covid-19 guidelines): You’ll be matched with another solo traveler of the same gender.
-(Note: Shared rooms not available at the hotels we are using for the November 2021 and February 2022 departures.)
+(Note: Shared rooms not available at the hotels we are using for the February 16, 2022 departure.)

-(2) Private Room: Have your own room, subject to availability, for a supplemental cost of $620 ($650 for November departures).
+(2) Private Room: Have your own room, subject to availability, for a supplemental cost.
 After booking your trip, please request a private room when you fill out your traveler information form and we’ll add the option to your booking and final balance.